 Panda Express Logo

 A few years later, the company again modernized the graphic symbol.
 The crimson color became a pale red, and all the edges of the letters were rounded off.
 However, the most significant update is that the brand name is now partly written in a serif font.
-As for the painted panda, the designers have slightly changed its shape, although this is not so noticeable.
+As for the painted panda, the designers have slightly altered its shape, though the change is not very noticeable.
 In place of the long phrase “GOURMET CHINESE FOOD” is “CHINESE KITCHEN.”

 Font and Colors